07SUJITH/TicTacToe-React/README.md

+## Play the Game

+You can play the game by visiting the following link: [Tic-Tac-Toe React Game](https://tic-tac-toe-react-fwc8uftl8-sujith-s-projects.vercel.app)

  **Project Setup**

 This section of the README.md file will provide instructions on how to set up the environment for a React application using Vite.
 Vite is a build tool that provides a fast and efficient way to develop and build React applications.